 - To formulate Rules and Regulations to be adhered to by the members for purposes of attaining the stated objects of the Association.

 The Association is nonpolitical with the aim of promoting good practices in the energy industry.

-- Ordinary Members shall be any person who is a qualified Certified Energy Manager or a licensed energy auditor by Energy Regulatory Commission or other postgraduate energy professional qualifications from recognized institutions.
-In addition, persons in possession of a degree from recognized institutions with a minimum of seven (7) years experience in energy practice may petition the Association in writing for admission as ordinary members.
+- Ordinary Members shall be any person who is registered with a professional body or Engineers or Architects.
+In addition, persons who are qualified by experience or related degree may petition the Association in writing for admission as ordinary members.

 - Associate Member shall be any person who is interested in the objectives of the Association but who does not fully qualify to be admitted as an ordinary member.

-- Student Member shall be a full time student enrolled for a university course of which upon completion will entitle him/her to join the association of energy professionals as defined in the foregoing clauses on membership types above.
+- Student Member shall be a full time student enrolled for a university course upon completion of which he/she will be entitled to join a professional body of engineers or architects.

 - Honorary Life Member shall be any Corporate Member or Ordinary Member who wishes to show his or her support by paying a lump sum due for the life dues requirements.
 This category of members shall be limited to a number determined by the Executive Committee.